City Cast Portland logo

 "These are extreme population swings that we did not expect to see in a large, long-lived species like gray whales," said Joshua Stewart, an assistant professor with Oregon State University’s Marine Mammal Institute.

-Stewart published a study in September in the journal "Science" that tracked two other previous die-offs as well, though neither of the previous ones were as "significant and dramatic."
+Stewart published a study last year in the journal "Science" that tracked two other previous die-offs as well, though neither of the previous ones were as "significant and dramatic."

 All appeared to be related to a warming climate — less ice in the Arctic led to less food.